What is Incident Response? A Fast-Track Guide for SOCs

 Post-incident review

-• Was our documentation sufficiently clear?
+• Was our documentation sufficiently clear and accurate?

-• Did we make any mistakes that delayed recovery time?
+• Did any mistakes delay recovery time?

-• Did the incident reveal any violation of compliance requirements?
+• Did the incident reveal compliance violations?

 Tools and technologies